isabella232/old-kernel-relay/README.md

 ```

 ## Background
-The Jupyter ecosystem has kernels implemented in over 50 languages.
+In order to communicate with a kernel over the web, you either need to expose
-Unfortunately, by spec, the kernels use ZMQ for communications.
-This means
+raw ZeroMQ sockets or translate to another layer which is friendly to most
-that an application which communicates to them must also use ZMQ.
-This project,
+networking environments.
+The Jupyter Notebook uses direct websockets.
+This
-kernel-relay, connects to a kernel and relays ZMQ communications across socketio
+project, kernel-relay, connects to a kernel and relays ZMQ communications across
-sockets.
-This allows web applications to use Jupyter kernels with socketio
+socketio sockets.
+This allows web applications to use Jupyter kernels with
-instead of ZMQ.  kernel-relay includes a minimal RESTful API for managing kernel
+socketio instead of ZMQ.  kernel-relay includes a minimal RESTful API for
-life cycles.
+managing kernel life cycles.

 kernel-relay was designed to be used with
 [enchannel-socketio-backend](https://github.com/nteract/enchannel-socketio-backend).